-Another of the city’s historic highlights is the State Library of South Australia’s Mortlock Wing.
+One of the city’s historical highlights is the State Library of South Australia’s Mortlock Wing.
 The smell of old books fill the air and various exhibits detail aspects of Adelaide’s past.

 Adelaide may well have started out as a convict-free zone, but the infamous Adelaide Gaol certainly hosted its fair share of miscreants over the years.
 The gaol opened in 1841 and is one of the oldest remaining colonial buildings in South Australia.
 Get scared silly on a ghost tour.

-Adelaide is home to the second oldest zoo in Australia, and it’s the only place in the country – in fact, in the Southern Hemisphere – where you’ll have the opportunity to see giant pandas.
+Adelaide is home to the second oldest zoo in Australia, and it’s the only place in the country — in fact, in the Southern Hemisphere — where you’ll have the opportunity to see giant pandas.
 Say hi to big fur balls Wang Wang and Funi, along with around 3,000 other furry, feathered and scaly critters.
-Book your zoo tickets in advance.
 The zoo is an easy walk from the city centre.

 Over the past couple of years, Adelaide’s East End has been transformed from a hub of same-same Asian and Italian restaurants to one of the city’s most exciting culinary destinations.